Ob-La-Di, Ob-La-Da: Other artists

 Aside from Marmalade, two other acts achieved hits in Europe with "Ob-La-Di, Ob-La-Da".
 In 1968, a recording by the Bedrocks, a West Indian band from Leeds, peaked at number 20 on the Record Retailer chart.
 In a discussion at Twickenham Studios in January 1969, McCartney and his girlfriend, Linda Eastman, said they both liked the Bedrocks' version best out of all the cover versions up to that point, including a recent single by Arthur Conley.
 Also in 1968, the Spectrum reached number 19 on the German singles chart with their cover.
+Emil Dimitrov released an EP of which the first track is a cover of the song in the same year.
+In 1969, Herb Alpert & The Tijuana Brass covered it for their album Warm.

 Happy Mondays included "Desmond", which used part of the melody from "Ob-La-Di, Ob-La-Da", on their debut album Squirrel and G-Man Twenty Four Hour Party People Plastic Face Carnt Smile (White Out), released in 1987.
 Partly through the involvement of Michael Jackson, who owned the Beatles' Northern Songs catalogue, the track was removed from later pressings of the album because of the strong similarity.

-A version of "Ob-La-Di, Ob-La-Da" by Patti LuPone and the cast of Life Goes On was the theme tune for the 1989–1993 drama of that name on ABC in the United States.
-The DVD release has a replacement theme song at the beginning of each episode, with the exception of the show's pilot.
-The replacement was due to high licensing costs for the Beatles' song.

-Gabriela Bee posted a cover version of the song on YouTube in 2019.
-By January 2023, the song had earned 37 million views.
+Later, music fans and several critics and DJs noticed similarities between "Ob-La-Di, Ob-La-Da" and The Offspring's 1999 single "Why Don't You Get a Job?"